studentsdhemajiengineering-pixel/swiftshop/README.md

     - Provide the client with the admin credentials so they can log in and add their own products and categories.

 6.  **Deploy for the Client**:
-    - Follow the deployment instructions above.
-The `firebase deploy` command will now deploy this newly configured app to the client's Firebase project.
+    - Follow the deployment instructions above (either Vercel or Firebase).
+If using Vercel, remember to update the Environment Variables with the new client's Firebase project keys.
     - Hand over the final URL to the client.

 By following these steps, you can efficiently re-configure and deploy a unique, branded instance of SwiftShop for each of your clients.